 The azygos vein has two tributaries, which are referred to as the hemiazygos vein and the accessory hemiazygos vein.

 The hemiazygos vein is often connected to the left renal vein.
 It is formed by the oesophageal and mediastinal tributaries, the common trunk of the left ascending lumbar vein and left subcostal vein, and by the lower three posterior intercostal veins.
 It ascends anterior to the vertebral column before crossing the column posterior to the aorta, oesophagus and thoracic duct at the level of T8.

 The accessory hemiazygos vein is formed by veins from the fourth to eighth intercostal spaces and sometimes by the left bronchial veins.
 It descends to the left of the vertebral column before crossing T7, where it joins with the azygos vein.
 Sometimes it joins the hemiazygos vein and, in this case, their common trunk drains into the azygos vein.

-Laceration of the azygos vein may occur in blunt trauma to the thorax as a result of a motor vehicle accident or a fall from a height.
+Laceration, or ruptures of the azygos vein may occur in blunt trauma to the thorax as a result of a motor vehicle accident or a fall from a height.
 Rupture of the vein usually occurs at its arch, just proximal to where it joins the superior vena cava.
 Damage to the vein can result in a haemothorax, a collection of blood in the pleural space, which is usually detected by an X-ray.
 If this occurs, a thoracotomy is usually indicated, which involves an incision to the chest wall to allow drainage of the blood within the pleural space.

 An aneurysm of the azygos vein is very rare and usually causes no symptoms.
 They are usually detected on a chest X-ray as an abnormal mediastinal mass.
 They can occur as a result of inferior vena cava obstruction, portal hypertension and congestive heart failure.
 Surgical intervention is indicated when there is a risk of rupture or pulmonary embolism.